HaipengU/Hugo_website/content/home/about.md

 I am a Ph.D. student in the [Morota Lab](http://morotalab.org/) in the Department of Animal and Poultry Sciences at Virginia Polytechnic Institute and State University.
-My research interest is focused on applying statistical theory to study quantitative genetics.
+My research interest is focused on applying statistical methods to study quantitative genetics.